zchampion/QualityAssessmentTools/documents/CurrentSprint.md

 * As a developer, I want QualityAssessmentTools extension to produce "under development" window for the tools that are not implemented yet in the cascading menu.
 (Our team decided to implement grayed out menu instead, Complete)

 ## TODO
-* Add future tool contibution instructions
+* Add future tool contribution instructions
 * Update JavaDocs
 * Clean code